yasiryagi/helpdesk/roles/distributors-lead/README.md

 #### Example
 ```
+# On
 yarn joystream-distributor leader:update-bucket-mode -B 1:1 -d on

+# Off
+yarn joystream-distributor leader:update-bucket-mode -B 1:1 -d off
 ```
-Means you want bucket `1:1` to distribute assets.
+Means you want bucket `1:1` to start/stop distributing assets.

 #### Notes
+- assuming one follows [good practice](#good-practice) and set mode (and status) to off when creating a new bucket, or replacing the operator of a bucket, use this to have them distribute once the operator has deployed and tested their setup
+- turn it off if a node goes down (eg. to maintenance), a worker leaves/gets fired/is reassigned

 ## update-bucket-status
 ```